PRK Surgery Recovery Timeline

 • Swimming or hot tubs

-• Dusting or working around dirt that could affect the cornea’s healing
+• Dusting or working around dirt could affect the cornea’s healing

 Two Months

+With two months of healing under your belt, improvements to your vision will be enormous.
 Side effects will continue to diminish during this time, with halos disappearing and glare becoming less of an issue.
 Night vision should also improve, though you may still feel occasional dryness.
-Your surgeon will let you know how often you need to be seen based on progressing your healing.

-By this time, you should have fully recovered from PRK surgery and met with your surgeon multiple times to evaluate the procedure’s success.
-Your vision will likely have reached maximum improvement.
-PRK typically results in 20/20 or better vision without needing glasses or contacts!
+With about half a year of patience and hard work, your life can be completely changed by PRK surgery.
+By this time, you should have fully recovered and met with your surgeon multiple times to evaluate the procedure’s success.
+Typically resulting in 20/20 or better vision, PRK surgery can completely take away your need for glasses or contacts!

 How To Know if You Need Pterygium Removal Surgery